kevin-rono/dura-papyri/README.md

 ## Data Preparation

-An important component of this project involved collecting papyri metadata from disparate online sources and cleaning them in presentable format.
+An important component of this project involved collecting papyri metadata from disparate online sources and cleaning them into presentable format.
 This section details the process involved in data preparation and wrangling.

 ### Data